jandecaluwe/urubu/doc/manual/hooks.md

 Variable              | Description
 ----------------------|-------------
 `filters`             | A mapping from filter names to filter functions.
 `process_info`        | A function to inspect and process content file info.

 You have to make sure that these names are exported correctly.
-For example, if you organize `_python` as a package, it could look as as follows:
+For example, if you organize `_python` as a package, it could look as follows:

 ```
 _python/